shivenigma/shivenigma.github.io/_posts/2020-08-01-qwerty-to-dvorak-2.md

 ### Week 1

-The first week can be the hardest period of retraining your muscle memory.
-I felt bit of a pain and weirdness on my wrists.
-When typing I was like a snail and made a lot of typos.
+The first week can be the hardest period of fighting your muscle memory, there was bit of a pain and weirdness on my wrists.
+I was typing like a snail and made a lot of typos.
 Keys that changed to a nearby position are the big problems.
 For example, the letter S is changed to the right hand from the left hand, there is a little chance I would go for the old S. But for letters like H, it was really hard.

 I noticed that if you made one typo following your qwerty muscle memory, your hands will follow for a few more letters.
-I sent gibberish to people in slack frequently because I used to hit enter fast.
-Many times, I came really close to switching to qwerty just to reply to a message or for some note taking.
+I sent gibberish to people in slack.
+Many times, I came close to switching back to qwerty just to reply to a message or for some notes.
 Switching back to the old layout does more harm than good.
 You're breaking your muscle memory for qwerty in the first few weeks.
 Going back to it is counter-intuitive.

 Out of all the issues I faced after the switch, shortcuts are the real problem.
-I am a keyboard user and used to not touching the mouse for a lot of things.
-This switch warranted to use mouse all the time.
-The shortcuts remapping is really hard.
+I am used to not touching the mouse for a lot of things.
+This switch forced me to use mouse all the time.
+Relearning them is really hard.
 I'll discuss the shortcut issues and solutions later in the post.

 ### Week 2

 I felt like it was getting worse everyday, I often went to qwerty layout unconsciously.
 I had to remember that I'm typing in a Dvorak.
 Closing eyes and visualizing the Dvorak layout was helpful, but it slowed me down.
 My speed was around 20 WPM but accuracy has gone to crap.
 One thing I learned in my typewriting course 13 years ago is, accuracy and finger position is more important than typing faster.
 It is hard to break the bad finger positions once you've formed the muscle memory with them.

 After a few days into week 2, I felt less friction from qwerty's muscle memory.
 I really missed being able to type faster without the typos.
-Over the weekend I finished an entire [blog post](https://errorsshouldneverpasssilently.com/5-mistakes-i-made-as-a-beginner-with-angular-js/) using dvorak.
-It was also my first guest blog post in a site other than my work blogs.
+Over the weekend I was able to typ. an entire [blog post](https://errorsshouldneverpasssilently.com/5-mistakes-i-made-as-a-beginner-with-angular-js/) using dvorak (It was also my first guest blog post).
 I do really have less pain when typing when compared with qwerty.
 Fingers are moving much better in their natural movement rather than doing some tricky positions.

 Over the end of the second week Dvorak started to feel natural.
 I still make mistakes but now I know that I made a typo without checking.
 I particularly have trouble with the upper rows and the numbers/symbols.
 The numbers placed in Programmer's dvorak in a different order.
 9 and 0 starts in the middle, and to the left you can find the odd numbers.
 To the right you got even numbers.
 The numbers are mapped odd and even for left and right hands respectively.
 This might be an obvious thing for most, not for me.
 Now I don't get why people say this is a cursed row, it makes much sense than the numerical order to me.
 Typing numbers is easier since I understood this.